California State Jobs

 Exam types:

 • Online written exam — taken through your CalCareers account.
 Topics are listed in the exam bulletin.
-Results are typically instant.
+Results are typically available 3–6 weeks after the applicable cutoff date, not instantly.

 • In-person exam — less common; used for some technical, trades, or public safety classifications.
-Results take 2–4 weeks.
+Results take several weeks.

-• Structured interview exam — some classifications use an interview as the examination itself.
-This is distinct from the hiring interview.
+• Structured interview exam — some classifications use an interview as the examination itself, producing scores that place you on the eligibility list.
+This is a separate process from the hiring interview that follows later.

 List types: